AI Video Has Too Much Motion: 6 Causes, 6 Fixes

 Prevention

-• Storyboard before generating: decide ONE thing that moves
+• Storyboard before generating: decide the ONE thing that moves.

-• Pick “calm” style anchors unless the clip specifically needs energy
+• Choose “calm” style anchors unless the clip specifically needs energy.

 FAQ

-Q: Why does the model add motion to things I didn’t ask to move?
-A: Static-looking clips score lower in human-feedback training, so models learn to add ambient motion (swaying leaves, fabric ripple, micro camera drift) by default.
-You have to explicitly suppress motion on every layer you want still — “locked camera, motionless subject” beats hoping the model leaves things alone.
+Q: Why does the model add motion to things I never asked to move?
+A: Static-looking clips score lower in the human-preference feedback used to train these models, so they learn to add ambient motion (swaying leaves, fabric ripple, micro camera drift) by default.
+You have to explicitly suppress motion on every layer you want still.
+“Locked camera, motionless subject” beats hoping the model leaves things alone.

-Q: Is low motion strength the same as a still image?
-A: No. Minimum motion still produces a video — subtle breath, eye blink, slight subject sway.
-It just removes the chaotic-everything-moves default.
-If you want a true still, use a still-image tool or a 1-frame video.
+Q: Is minimum motion strength the same as a still image?
+A: No. The lowest motion setting still produces a video with subtle life such as a breath, an eye blink, a slight sway.
+It just removes the everything-moves default.
+For a true still, use an image tool or a one-frame export.

-Q: How many motion verbs is “too many” in a prompt?
-A: For most tools, more than two motion verbs (running + waving + blowing) compounds into chaos at typical motion-strength defaults.
-One primary verb + one ambient detail (“walks forward, leaves gently sway”) is usually the ceiling for coherence in a 4–10s clip.
+Q: How many motion verbs is “too many”?
+A: More than two motion verbs (running + waving + blowing) compounds into chaos at typical strength defaults.
+One primary verb plus, at most, one quiet ambient detail is the ceiling for a coherent 4-10s clip.

 Tags: #Video generation #Debug #Troubleshooting